English hawthorn flowers. Photo Credit: Robert Vidéki, Doronicum Kft., Bugwood.org

 - It can also hybridize with native Douglas hawthorn (Crataegus douglasii), creating a weedier, more competitive hybrid species.

 - It also grows in thorny thickets that suppress native vegetation and make it difficult for animals to access to water and food.

 What you can do about it:

 - Pulling or digging up small holly trees or shrubs is easiest in the fall through spring when the ground is damp.
 Make sure to monitor the area for several years and pull any re-sprouting plants.

 - Weed wrenches can assist with removing English hawthorn.
 If you are in Washington County, we lend these tools for free from our tool library.

-English hawthorn looks similar to native Douglas hawthorn.
-Like English hawthorn, Douglas hawthorn has stout thorns, but its leaves are only weakly lobed and its fruits are blackish, rather than dark red.
+The native Douglas hawthorn looks similar to English hawthorn.
+Douglas hawthorn has stout thorns, like English hawthorn, but its leaves are only weakly lobed and its fruits are blackish, rather than dark red.